 How does TWC decide if you will be awarded benefits?

 TWC has to take a number of things into account when determining whether you are eligible for benefits, like how long you worked for the employer and such.
 But, one of the key things it must decide is if the reason you are out of work is a qualifying reason.
 Specifically, the TWC has to determine whether the employee “was separated form the last work as a result of a discharge based on work-connected misconduct or a voluntary quit without work-connected good cause.”
 You’re probably thinking to yourself right about now, what on earth does that mean?
 Well, it basically means, did your former employer have a good reason to fire you because of something you did or did you quit your job for no good reason that was work related.
 If your employer fired you for “work-connected misconduct” the TWC will deny your benefits.
 If you quit “without work-connected good cause” the TWC will deny your benefits.
-If TWC denies you benefits because it decides you were fired for work-connected misconduct or you quit without work connected good cause, you should contact our office to schedule an initial consultation to discuss your appeal rights.
+If TWC denies you benefits because it decides you were fired for work-connected misconduct or you quit without work connected good cause, you should contact our office to schedule an initial consultation with a Texas Employment Lawyer to discuss your appeal rights.

 What appeal rights do you have if TWC denies your unemployment benefits?